GTM Welcomes Families of Muffetta Household Staffing Agency!

 New York Rules

-Domestic Workers’ Bill of Rights: New York has special laws that pertain to the employment of domestic workers.
+Domestic Workers’ Bill of Rights: New York has legal protections for domestic workers.
 Read more about New York’s Domestic Workers’ Bill of Rights.

 Paid Leave Laws: In New York, household employers must follow the state’s Paid Sick Leave, Paid Family Leave, Prenatal Personal Leave, and Domestic Violence Victim Leave (unpaid) laws.
 Additionally, the Paid Safe and Sick Leave law applies to employers in New York City.